c0n0rc/NYC-Open-Data-Exercise/README.md

 ### Overview

-This project entails reading in data from an [NYC Open Data Set](https://data.cityofnewyork.us/api/views/43nn-pn8j/rows.csv), running it through an ETL pipeline, and storing the clean data in a sqlite3 database.
-With the database populated, users can make requests to an API endpoint that, given a Health Department grade and cuisine type, will return a list of 10 max establishments for a given cuisine which satisfy said Health Department rating.
+This project reads in data from an [NYC Open Data Set](https://data.cityofnewyork.us/api/views/43nn-pn8j/rows.csv), runs it through an ETL pipeline, and stores the clean data in a sqlite3 database.
+With the database populated, users can make requests to an API endpoint that, given a Health Department grade and/or cuisine type, will return a list of 10 max establishments for a given cuisine which satisfy said Health Department rating.

 ---